Fix Issues Fast +AI

 • Assess and Document: Check that products meet the EAA rules and keep records to prove it.

-• CE Marking: Once the product complies with requirements, put a CE marking on the product to show it meets EU standards.
-The CE marking is a symbol that shows the product complies with EU accessibility, safety, health, and environmental protection standards.
-It is mandatory for products sold within the European Economic Area (EEA).
+• CE Marking: Once the product complies with EAA accessibility requirements, put a CE marking on the product to show it meets the EAA standards.
+For EAA purposes, the CE marking specifically indicates that the product has been assessed and meets the accessibility requirements set out in this Directive.
+It is mandatory for EAA-covered products placed on the market within the European Economic Area (EEA).

 • Provide Information: Make sure labels, instructions, packaging, etc. have clear info that everyone can understand.